 There are several service organizations as well as fraternities and sororities to join.
-There is a available.
+There list available on the College of Musical Arts Student Organizations available.

 There are 13 large ensembles to choose from, including five bands, two jazz lab bands, five choirs and an orchestra.
 In addition, there are many chamber groups such as vocal jazz, early music (vocal and instrumental), Indonesian Gamelan, Afro-Caribbean Drum Ensemble, Steel Drum Ensemble and numerous instrumental choirs.
 For information about the ensembles please visit the ensembles Web site and opportunites for nonmajors.

 Yes, students are encouraged to participate in ensembles.
 Students register for the ensemble during summer orientation and registration and audition for the ensemble during the first week of classes in the fall.
 For more information, please visit the ensembles Web site.

 Auditions take place during the first week of classes in the fall.
 Information and an audition sign-up can be obtained on the bulletin boards outside these offices for each ensemble just prior to the beginning of fall semester classes.

 - Band: Room 1010

 Due to the number of music majors and minors in our program, lessons for credit are very limited.
 To be considered for lessons, a student must pass a competitive college level entrance audition the semester prior to the semester the lessons are taken.

 Lessons are available for no credit through the College of Musical Arts’ Creative Arts Program (419) 372-2506.